pk27019/Banker-s-Algorithm/README.md

-Click On Raw to view it properly!
+Click On the README.md file and then click on Raw to view it properly!